labbces/ContFree-NGS/README.md

 ## Example

 We have prepared a Sugarcane contaminated dataset for your first run, it is available at `ContFree-NGS/data`.
-This dataset contains:
+This dataset contains three files:
-* 1000 paired-end reads in fastq format;
+* `contaminated_sugarcane_1.fastq` and `contaminated_sugarcane_2.fastq`: Two paired-end files containing 1000 reads (800 from SP80-3280, a genotype of Sugarcane spp., 150 from the bacteria Acinetobacter baumanii and 50 from the fungus Aspergillus fumigatus);
-* A file with the NCBI Taxonomic ID for all of these reads.
+* `contaminated_sugarcane.kraken`: A file with the NCBI Taxonomic ID for all of these reads.

 Check `ContFreeNGS/data/README.md` for more information about the Sugarcane contaminated dataset.

-### Running ContFree-NGS in the contaminated dataset, keeping only taxons in Viridiplantae
+### Running ContFree-NGS in the contaminated dataset, keeping only taxons descendants of Viridiplantae
 ```bash
 ./ContFree-NGS.py --taxonomy data/contaminated_sugarcane.kraken --left data/contaminated_sugarcane_1.fastq --right data/contaminated_sugarcane_2.fastq --taxon Viridiplantae
 ```